WordPress/openverse-frontend/README.md

 ```

 This command will create: a component file, a story file for the component, a unit test file, a regression test file and it adds the component name to tsconfig.ts includes property.
+each file will have a basic template to start working with. we use [itsjonq/remake](https://www.npmjs.com/package/@itsjonq/remake?activeTab=readme) package to create files out of templates.

-you can create all those files manually or by runing this commands:
+you can also create all those files manually or by runing the following commands:

 ```
 create a component file: